isdkz/alertmanager-webhook/README.md

 # This project references [alertmanaer-dingtalk-webhook](https://github.com/yunlzheng/alertmanaer-dingtalk-webhook)
-## Alertmanager Dingtalk Webhook
+## Alertmanager Webhook
-Webhook service support send Prometheus 2 alert message to Dingtalk.
+Webhook service support send Prometheus 2 alert message to GroupRobot.

 ## How To Use